 A less extreme example of somewhere you would not want to incorporate as an internet entrepreneur is Madeira

-Let’s examine Madeira, which is a bit closer to the type of place we are looking for: low taxes, no local shareholders required, low taxes etc. We are getting warmer, but we are not quite there yet.
+Let’s examine Madeira, which is a bit closer to the type of place we are looking for: low taxes, no local shareholders required, etc. We are getting warmer, but we are not quite there yet.

-The offshore jurisdiction of Madeira, located off the coast of Portugal – is getting closer to what we are looking for, but is not ideal.
+The offshore jurisdiction of Madeira, located off the coast of Portugal – is getting closer to what we are looking for, but is still not ideal.
 I want to quickly highlight this jurisdiction as another example of what NOT to do, so you know why the corporations I list below are ideal.

 The entire process of incorporating in Madeira is more complicated than it needs to be.
 You are supposed to have 2 members on the account – although one is possible.
-There is a somewhat high requirement for capitalization, registered quotas, as they are called for 5000 euros.
+There is a somewhat high requirement for capitalization, registered quotas as they are called, for 5000 euros.

-The government tries to sneak in fee’s whenever they can. for instance, you will pay an “installation fee” of 1000 Euros.
+The government tries to sneak in fees whenever they can.
+For instance, you will pay an “installation fee” of 1000 Euros.
 Then, each year after you will have to pay an annual operating fee of 1800, and 0.5% of your profit in the previous year over a certain amount.
 Also, there is a VAT tax of 22%.

 Not enough reasons?
 Company meetings must be in Madeira or recorded as being held in Madeira by a proxy.

 The country has a civil law system and the company documents must be filed in Portuguese, accounts must also be maintained in Portuguese.
 Easy enough to pay someone else to do, but a pain, and somewhat unnecessary.
-For most people, documents in English in a common law jurisdiction is preferable.
+For most people, documents in English in a common law jurisdiction will be preferable.

 Okay, I’ve nearly beaten you over the head with examples of where you wouldn’t want to incorporate your internet business.
 Now lets discuss where you do want to incorporate an internet business.